semgrep/semgrep-docs/docs/experiments/multiple-focus-metavariables.md

 # Using multiple focus metavariables

-Use multiple focus metavariables in one Semgrep rule by specifying each under a new `focus-metavariable` item in a YAML list.
-With this rule, Semgrep matches all pieces of code captured by the focus metavariables.
+With this syntax, Semgrep matches all pieces of code captured by the focus metavariables.
+Include the metavariables that you want to focus on by specifying each of them in a YAML list.
+This enables Semgrep to match these metavariables regardless of their position in code.

 :::info
 This feature is using `focus-metavariable`, see [`focus-metavariable`](/writing-rules/rule-syntax/#focus-metavariable) documentation for more information.
 :::

-<iframe src="https://semgrep.dev/embed/editor?snippet=493E" border="0" frameBorder="0" width="100%" height="432"></iframe>

 There are two methods of focusing on multiple metavariables.
 Each of them can lead to different results: